sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     EXECUTE DBMS_STATS.GATHER_DICTIONARY_STATS;
     ```

     >**Note**: This script can take over one minute to run.
-Ensure that you receive confirmation that that the script has executed successfully.
+Ensure that you receive confirmation that the script has executed successfully.

 2. Now, we will utilize a query that lists database objects that are invalid and unsupported by the ora2pg utility.
 It is recommended to fix any errors and compile the objects before starting the migration process.